Jbleezy/BO1-Reimagined/README.md

 ### AUG
 * Upgraded: decreased stock ammo from 390 to 360
+* Upgraded: increased shotgun stock ammo from 30 to 36
 * Upgraded: added name of weapon attachment on HUD

 ### Ballistic Knife